-A decrease in expenses helped to offset a decrease in total expendable net position from FY18 to FY19, resulting in an unchanged Primary Reserve Ratio of .09x for FY19.
-The decrease in unrestricted expendable net position from FY18 to FY19 is primarily the result of an overall loss from Auxiliary operations.
-The increase in UMM's restricted expendable net position for the same period, is primarily related to new Maine Economic Improvement Fund monies that remained unspent at June 30, 2019.
+The decrease in UMM's restricted expendable net position for the same period, is primarily related to the expenditure of Maine Economic Improvement Fund monies that had remained unspent at June 30, 2019.

 Net Operating Revenues Ratio

 The Net Operating Revenues Ratio is a measure of operating results and answers the question, "Do operating results indicate that the University is living within available resources?"
 Operating results either increase or decrease net position and, thereby, impact the other three core ratios: Primary Reserve, Return on Net Position, and Viability.
 This ratio is calculated as follows: